Tales of the Cocktail festival

 9. Vintage barware - Collectors will find plenty of gems in the city's antique shops and Lucullus, a culinary antique shop at 610 Chartres Street is noted for selling absinthe spoons and absinthe paraphernalia.
 You'll also find a selection of modern day replicas at Gem de France, 729 Royal Street.

 10. Gator & oysters - Felix's lies just a block away from the Hotel Monteleone and is a must visit due to its oysters which should be washed down with a glass of Abita Andygator beer (a very special local brew that's rare to see on tap).
 Grab a seat at the bar and ponder the folk in the line waiting outside Acme Oyster House opposite.

 11. Enjoy the city's bar scene - New Orleans has the best music and dive bars in the whole of the United States but it also boasts some great cocktail bars and real cocktail heritage.
 We are constantly updating our New Orleans city and bar guide with our recommendations.

-12. Visit The Museum of the American Cocktail - Founded by Dale DeGroff, "MOTAC celebrates and preserves a rich aspect of American culture while providing educational resources for professionals and the public."
+12. Visit The Museum of the American Cocktail - Founded by Dale DeGroff in 2004, "MOTAC celebrates and preserves a rich aspect of American culture while providing educational resources for professionals and the public."
 You'll find MOTAC inside the Southern Food & Beverage Museum at 1504 Oretha C. Haley Boulevard, New Orleans.
 It's closed Tuesday but otherwise open daily 11am to 5:30pm with admission costing $10 per person.